thecodeboss/NESEmu/README.md

 To run the emulator, you need to have compiled it, and you can then run it in Visual Studio, or standalone from the command line.
 When running it, the command line should be as follows:

     NESEmu path/to/game.nes [framedump [audiodump]]

 framedump: Will create a 'frames' directory in your working directory to dump every frame while you are playing (in BMP format)
-audiodump: Will output an 'output.wav' file in your w.orking directory upon exiting the application, with the entire audio contents of your playthrough.
+audiodump: Will output an 'output.wav' file in your working directory upon exiting the application, with the entire audio contents of your playthrough.

 Frame/audio dumps must be manually concatenated using software such as FFMPEG.
 Be aware you may need to figure out any sync issues yourself.